Disabled Facilities Grant (DFG)

 - Guaranteed Income Payment (GIP) Tariff levels 1-8

 - WPS Pension

 The maximum amount of grant that we could award is £30,000, including any relevant professional fees.
 You will only receive as much as is necessary to adapt your home to your needs.

 You can visit our Disabled Facilities Grant Means Test Calculator page to calculate whether or not you will be required to make a contribution and if so, an estimate of how much.

 Charges on properties

-If you are successful in your application for a Disabled Facilities Grant a Local Land Charge will be applied to your property.
-If the amount of the grant exceeds £5,000, we can charge the difference up to £15,000.
-(Maximum charge we can claim is £10,000).
+Successful owner occupier applications for a Disabled Facilities Grant will have a Local Land Charge applied to the adapted property if the amount of the grant exceeds £5,000 (maximum charge we can claim is £10,000).
 This charge only applies if the property is sold or disposed of within 10 years of the certified date.

 The applicant becomes the owner of equipment installed under a DFG and is therefore responsible for maintenance and repairs beyond the 12 month warranty usually provided by the contractor/manufacturer.
 The manufacturer is responsible for servicing equipment whilst under warranty.
 Warranty period and servicing by manufacturers vary; please refer to the manufacturer for full details.
 Where available, applicants can consider purchasing extended warranties for equipment and can discuss this with the manufacturer independently.
 Grants do not cover extended warranties.

 On completion of works, you will be asked to complete a certificate to confirm that you are satisfied that the works have been completed in accordance with the agreed recommendations.
 The quality of work remains a contractual matter between you and your builder and any concerns that you may have must be discussed directly with your contractor.
 Repairs which are not wear and tear must be reported to the contractor within 12 months of completion of the work; after that period any repairs are the responsibility of the owner.